 1. Run the SFC scan:

-- Initiate the process by pressing the “Start” button.
+- Start by clicking on the “Start” button.

-- Just put “CMD” into the search box to bring up the command prompt.
+- Search for “CMD” to access the command prompt.

-- When prompted by User Account Control (UAC), select “Yes.”
+- If User Account Control (UAC) prompts you, click “Yes.”

 2. Remove unwanted programs: